-The Lunch at the Library program is a collaborative program of the California Library Association and California Summer Meal Coalition to support public libraries’ efforts to operate the US Department of Agriculture’s Summer Food Service Program.
-It is supported with Library Services and Technology Act funding which is administered by the California State Librarian.
-Grant recipients must ensure that the Library Services and Technology Act receive full credit as the funding program and that the Institute of Museum and Library Services (IMLS) likewise, is acknowledged as the federal source of funds.
+The Lunch at the Library program is a project of the California Library Association, designed to support public libraries’ efforts to operate the US Department of Agriculture’s Summer Food Service Program.
+It is supported by the California State Library with funds from the State of California.

 United States Department of Agriculture (USDA)

 The USDA’s Summer Food Service Program is a federally-funded, state administered program.
 The SFSP reimburses providers who serve free healthy meals to children and teens in low-income areas during the summer months when schools is not in session.
 In California, the program is administered by the California Department of Education.

 Libraries that operate as summer meal sites as part of the USDA’s Summer Food Service Program must include the following statement on program materials:

 “This institution is an equal opportunity provider.”

 Lunch at the Library, California State Library, and California Library Association logos for program promotional materials, where space permits.